Frequently Asked Questions

 What is an average financial aid package?

-An average total financial assistance package is about $15,000.
+At Westminster, an average total financial assistance package is about $21,000.

-What percent of your students receive financial aid?
+What percentage of your students receives financial aid?

-How much does your college typically increase its cost per year?
+How much does Westminster typically increase its cost per year?

 Are students required to live on campus?